How to Paint Wooden Garage Doors

 Dust off debris and give your door a close inspection to check for cracks, gaps and holes.
 These can include large cracks in the timber itself, as well as cavities made by screws.
 Fill using flexible wood filler and a scraper.
 Leave to cure overnight, then sand down again so the surface is smooth and ready to paint.

-As Craig says, it’s worth taking the time to do the prep work properly.
+It’s worth taking the time to do the prep work properly.
 This is the best way to achieve a robust finish that stands the test of time.
 It’s always best to give your garage door a good once over to catch any rough sections that need extra attention.
 Dust with an old paintbrush when you’re done, then wipe down with a damp cloth.

 Sealing your wooden garage door

-Once you’ve filled, sanded and cleaned your wooden garage door, it’s time to seal it.
-This prevents your paint from seeping into the porous filler and creating an uneven finish.
-Craig uses Frenchic Finishing Coat for best results.
-Rather than seal the entire door, simply feather the Finishing Coat over the filled sections using an old paintbrush or a small radiator roller.
+Rather than seal the entire door, simply apply a couple of coats of Finishing Coat over the filled sections using an old paintbrush or a small radiator roller.
 If your prep has meant a lot of sanding and large areas of bare wood are visible, it is a good idea to also apply Finishing Coat in these areas too.

 Painting your wooden garage door